NumEconCopenhagen/numeconcopenhagen.netlify.com-v2/content/guides/jupyterlab/index.md

 ### 3. Variable inspector

-A very nice feature of JupyterLab is that it has a variable inspector that visualize vectors, DataFrames and matrices.
+<br />A very nice feature of JupyterLab is that it has a variable inspector that visualize vectors, DataFrames and matrices.
 You can open it by right-clicking in a notebook and choose "Open Variable Inspector".
 It looks like this:

 <img src="https://github.com/NumEconCopenhagen/NumEconCopenhagen.netlify.com-v2/raw/master/content/guides/jupyterlab/jupyterlab-variable-inspector.gif" alt="jupyterlab-variable-inspector" width="80%"/><br /><br />

 ### 4. Shortcuts

-Other good-to-know standard short-cuts are:
+<br />Other good-to-know standard short-cuts are:

 * Only in command mode:
    * Create new cell above: <kbd>A</kbd>